October Features from Internet 4 Classrooms

 - Find information and tips about dyslexia on our Dyslexia Parent Resource page.
 Also check out our Exceptional Children section to find more resources for other learning disorders, ADHD, and autism.

 - Before trick-or-treating this year, be sure to read these Halloween safety tips to have a fun and safe holiday!

 - Be sure to teach your children about fire safety!
-The National Fire Prevention Association provides fire safety tips and has a website for kids to learn about fire safety with activities, printables, and games.
-The NFPA also offers a Home Fire Escape Plan worksheet and a Fire Safety Checklist.
+The National Fire Prevention Association provides a fire prevention resource website and has a website for parents to help kids to learn about fire safety with activities, printables, and games.
+The NFPA also offers a Home Fire Escape Plan worksheet and a Fire Safety Checklist for Parents.
 Be sure to also check out I4C's fire safety page for more games and activities to help your kids learn about the importance of fire safety.

 - Be sure to check out I4C's collection of free educational iPhone and iPad apps for you and your child!

 - You can always visit our Parent Resources page to get grade level practice sites, find online sources, and information pertaining to homework, special needs, reading help, and more.